Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Nested Subspace Networks

 We reparameterize the variance by learning its logarithm $s_k = \log(\sigma_k^2)$ and drop the constant factor $\tfrac{1}{2}$ \citep{kendall2018multi}.
 This results in our final training objective, a function of the shared weights $A$ and $B$ (which define the model weights) and the learnable log-variances:

+\textbf{Why are the exponentials useful in this equation?} It's useful to reason about this from three different perspectives.
+First, the exponentials are useful because the reparameterization \(w_k = e^{-s_k}\) ensures strictly positive weights and produces a strictly convex objective in \(s_k\).
+This is useful, since it provides stable gradient updates.
+Second, this formulation yields a closed-form optimum \(w_k^\star = 1/L_k\).
+This is useful because we (i) become scale invariant and (ii) have gradient balancing across ranks of different difficulty.
+Third, this is directly tied to building surrogates that are based on Gaussian regression likelihood for classification settings which are easy to optimize \citep{kendall2018multi}.
+More details in Appendix \ref{subsec:functional_form}.

 \textbf{Insights on the formulated objective}.
 The uncertainty-weighted surrogate implicitly performs gradient balancing across ranks, since the effective contribution of each term scales with $\exp(-s_k)$.
 This connects our objective to established approaches for multi-task optimization that seek Pareto-stationary solutions by equilibrating task gradients \citep{sener2018multiobjective}, as well as to adaptive weighting schemes such as GradNorm \citep{chen2018gradnorm} and Dynamic Weight Averaging \citep{liu2019end}.
-This promotes the well-behaved performance frontier we analyze in Sec. \ref{sec:evaluating_int_ranks}.
+This satisfies the required optimization properties (see Appendix \ref{subsec:why_uncertainty} for more discussion) and promotes the well-behaved performance frontier we analyze in Sec. \ref{sec:evaluating_int_ranks}.
+The full algorithm is presented in Algorithm \ref{alg:multi-rank-train}.

 In practice, the inclusion of an anchor rank significantly stabilizes training and helps to learn a better final higher-rank model.
 Furthermore, we find that introducing a curriculum-learning-based sampling strategy for the variant ranks substantially improves downstream results relative to uniform sampling.
+Algorithm \ref{alg:nsn-training} summarizes the full training procedure.
+Each iteration evaluates the model at the maximal anchor rank and at a sampled variant rank, combines their losses through rank-specific uncertainty weights, and updates both the shared parameters and the log-variances.
+This mechanism jointly optimizes all submodels and stabilizes learning across heterogeneous ranks.

 \begin{customblockquote} \textbf{Takeaway.} We formalize the joint optimization of different ranks by learning rank-specific homoskedastic variance via a standard uncertainty-weighted surrogate. \end{customblockquote}